-Date Filed w vith Dean/Administrator Date of Conference Check one: t arbitrarily or unreasonably imposed.
-It has been resolved, as follows: Dean or App propriate Administrator Date of Decision PART 3: UI UMPIRE FF NOTICE OF INTENT T O REFER ASSIGNMENT DISPUTE TO NEUTRAI n of the dean or other appropriate notice of its intent to refer the opriate administrator is not satisfactory and the UFI e dispute to a neutral umpire.
-Faculty Member's Name Date of Receipt by President's Representative UFF Represe entative Receipt Acknowledged by President's Representative
+Date Filed with Dean/Administrator Date of Conference C arbitrarily or unreasonably imposed. t has been resolved, as follows: Dean or App propriate Administrator Date of Decision PART 3: UI UMPIRE FF NOTICE OF INTENT TO O REFER ASSIGNMENT DISPUTE TO NEUTRAI n of the dean or other appro- notice of its intent to refer the opriate administrator is not satisfactory and the UF e dispute to a neutral umpire.
+Faculty Men nber's Name Date of Receipt by President's Representative UFF Represe entative Receipt Acknowledged by President's Representative